justatmeasthis/FORGE/README.md

 # **FORGE**
 **F**irmware **O**verwrite (and) **R**euse (for) **G**oogle **E**quipment
+> [!CAUTION]
-WARNING!!!!
+> WARNING!!!!
 THIS HAS A CHANCE OF BRICKING IF YOUR DUMB, DO NOT DO THIS UNLESS ITS YOUR OWN DEVICE (NOT THE SCHOOLS)

+> [!IMPORTANT]
+> This has NOT been tested on Ti50, do not assume it will work if you have a Ti50 device.

+## TL;DR
-In summary this erases your bios, then adds a new one set with the gbb flags you choose, letting you boot in SH1MMER via external disk, and changes the device secret as well as the S/N.
+In summary this erases your bios, then adds a new one set with the gbb flags you choose, letting you boot in SH1MMER via CTRL+U.
+## PRE Requisites
+Please **dont** use this exploit if the ANY of the following applies to you:
+- KV6≤
+- Not keyrolled
+- Skid

+## Requirements
 Check these things to see if you can do this:
 1. CH341A programmer kit
-2. USB
+2. USB w/ SH1MMER
+3. Secondary laptop with Linux & NeoProgrammer installed
+4. Screwdriver
-3. Knowledge on how to open **your** chromebook, and location of **your** flash chip
+5. Knowledge on how to open up your chromebook and where the flash chip is
-4. A charger
-5. Secondary computer with linux and NeoProgrammer installed
-6. Not being a skid
-7. Common sense
-8. A brain
-9. Being smart
-10. I just wanna see this reach to 10 :D
-With that out of the way, lets begin!
-Turn off the chromebook, Flip it to the back with the screws and stuff, and open the back to access the lovely PCB.
+6. If your GSC is Ti50, please do Ti50.md

+## TUTORIAL
 **DISCONNECT THE BATTERY**
 Look at your chip clip and find the red wire, then look at the chip on your computer then look for a circle, this circle points to where PIN 1 is.
 The red wire = pin 1, make it so the red wire is attached to pin one.